 “I just want to keep on writing, build up as big a loyal following as possible, maybe see one of my novels optioned for TV and sell a few foreign rights.
 Aside from that, if I could meet Maggie O’Farrell and Kate Atkinson and spend an evening talking to them about writing, that would be about as good as it gets.”

-Graham’s top tips for starting something new when you’re 50+
+Graham’s top tips for starting something new

 • Don’t let age be a barrier in any way.
 Most people are happy to judge you on what you do.
 More often than not ageism is in your own head rather than everyone else’s.